 Park closes at sunset; adults must be accompanied by children

 It’s hard to find another museum quite like the Exploratorium.
-It has endless interactive exhibits that will make you appreciate the many wonders of science.
+This science, art, and creativity wonderland boasts endless interactive exhibits that will make you appreciate the world's many wonders.
 Take the Tactile Dome, for example, a pitch-black maze in which you must only rely on your sense of touch to guide you through.
-There are also countless workshops that make science more accessible for all ages.
-This summer, the museum is hosting Strandbeests, kinetic structures by Dutch artists Theo Jansen that move under their own power.
+There are also countless workshops that make science more accessible for all ages, and outdoor exhibits that bring the Embarcadero waterfront to life in entirely new ways.

-FREE Out at the end of the jetty past the St. Francis Yacht Club, you’ll find art and nature working in tandem.
+FREE.
+Out at the end of the Marina neighborhood's jetty, just past the St. Francis Yacht Club, you’ll find art and nature working in tandem.
 Built in 1986 by Exploratorium artists-in-residence Peter Richards and George Gonzalez, it’s an instrument made of concrete and PVC piping that plays only when the tide is high and the waves are crashing against it.
 Give yourself some time to adjust to the sounds and enjoy the sweeping bay views while you listen.

 Check tides here